 I know what you're thinking, how does a dietitian know what a Big Mac tastes like?
 I have eaten at McDonald's.
-Dietitian’s who pretend that haven't are full of crap!
+Dietitians who pretend that haven't are full of crap!
 They may not have set foot in a McDonald's for years, but I bet even as a kid they ate at least one McDonald's burger!
 How can I help my clients who occasionally run into the golden arches pick the better option if I don't know what's on the menu?
 Right?

 My 40ish-year-old intestines cannot handle McDonald's, so I do refuse to eat there now, but as a kid, we went there every once in a while.
 My teenager, who ends up at the local McDonald's after he and his friend's workout at the gym (I know it makes no sense to me either) is learning that their food (or what they call food) isn't great!
 But, he does like the taste of their Big Macs!
 I thought if I can mimic the taste at home he would stop going there altogether.
 I'm not stupid.
 I don't think he's going to stop going there, but a girl can try.
 TJ did approve of these Big Mac Sliders, thank goodness!

-How to make Big Mac Sliders
+How to make the perfect slider

-After you bake the ground beef in the oven for about 20 minutes you can remove the rectangle of meat and then cut the beef into squares.
-I can get anywhere from 8-12 patties.
+- After you bake the ground beef in the oven for about 20 minutes you can remove the rectangle of meat and then cut the beef into squares.
+(I can get anywhere from 8-12 patties)

 To make an authentic Big Mac you need to use the less desired iceberg lettuce.
 You can use any lettuce you want, but my son will only accept this slider if it looks and tastes authentic!
 Instead of buying a whole head of iceberg lettuce I cheat and buy a small bag of shredded lettuce.

-You know the song "Two all beef patties, special sauce, lettuce, cheese, pickles, onions, on a sesame seed bun".
-If you grew up in the 70’s and 80's you heard it!
+You know the song "Two all-beef patties, special sauce, lettuce, cheese, pickles, onions, on a sesame seed bun".
+If you grew up in the '70s and 80's you heard it!
 Haha, I couldn't resist, here it is!!

 I tried both cheddar and orange American.
 They both taste like they belong.
 I'm sure you get processed orange American on the real Big Mac.

+You have to add a second burger patty to be authentic, but you really don't need to.
+You can save some calories that way.
 The first time I made these I forgot to buy pickles.
 My hubby and son ran out to buy a jar because the sandwich just wouldn't be the same without them!
 OMG!